hayatullahi67/skillswap/AI_SETUP.md

 ## How It Works

 1. **User Input**: User enters any skill they want to learn
-2. **AI Generation**: System sends request to OpenAI GPT-4 with structured prompts
+2. **AI Generation**: System sends request to Gemini 1.5 Pro with structured prompts
 3. **Content Creation**: AI generates personalized tutorial with:
    - Step-by-step lessons
    - Code examples (when relevant)